IRL:

 This workshop is for you if:

-Social connection workshops that use true, personal storytelling to go deeper and have meaningful conversations with others.
+In our storytelling workshops, you’ll go deeper and have meaningful conversations with others.
+You’ll build your confidence in speaking off-the-cuff and sharing what matters to you.
 If you’re a fan of programs like The Moth or Stories from the Stage and want to learn how to tell stories like those to connect more authentically with others, this workshop is for you.

 Hi!
 I’m Saya.